-These days, boats are made out of aluminium and fibreglass so last a lot longer than the traditional wooden boats did, as they don’t rot.
+Many people save for years to buy a boat with a dream of having many enjoyable and happy days on the water with family and friends.
 With the rapid depreciation of new boats, more and more buyers are shopping the second-hand market.
-Though this is safer than it once was, it’s still important to ask the right questions before going ahead with your purchase, to ensure you’re not buying a lemon!
-Therefore, here are 6 Things to look for when buying a second hand boat.
+Before committing your hard earned dollars, it is still important to ask the right questions before going ahead with your purchase, to ensure you’re not buying a lemon!
+With that in mind, here are 6 Things to look for when buying a second hand boat.

 1- How has the boat been used previously?

 This question is a great conversation opener.
 You can gain a lot of information from this question and use it to lead to follow up questions.
-Asking how the boat has been used can indicate how long it’s spent in saltwater, how experienced the previous owners are and can lead to follow up questions such as maintenance, storage, previous damage etc. The answers can reveal issues with the boat and can help when negotiating a price and buying a second hand boat.
+Asking how the boat has been used can indicate how long it has spent in saltwater, how experienced the previous owners are.
+Questions on reliability, maintenance, storage, previous issues and damage are all important to ask the seller.
+Their answers can reveal issues with the boat and can help when you are negotiating a price to buy a second hand boat.

 2- Do you have servicing and maintenance records?

 A service and maintenance record is absolutely crucial when making such an expensive purchase.
-A good, up to date servicing and maintenance record will indicate any issues that have occurred in the past and will show you how well cared for the boat has been.
+A regular and up to date servicing and maintenance record will indicate any rectification works or issues that have occurred in the past and will show you how well cared for the boat has been.

-It’s important that the previous owners have had regular, professional services on their boat throughout its whole lifetime.
-Ideally, the boat will have been serviced annually by a certified marine technician.
+It’s important that the previous owners have had regular and professional services on their boat throughout its whole lifetime.
+Ideally, the boat will have been serviced annually by a certified marine technician or service centre.

 3- How many hours has the boat done?

 Unlike cars, second hand boats don’t have odometers on them.
-Knowing how many hours the boat and engine have done will give you good leverage when determining the boat’s value.
-The average boat should do about 50-100 hours per year.
-Relying on the hour meter alone isn’t always enough though, as it can be reset much easier than a car’s odometer.
+Knowing how many hours engine has done will give you good leverage when determining the boat’s value.
+The average boat should do about 50 hours per year.
+Relying on the hour meter alone isn’t always enough, as it can be reset or disconnected much easier than a car’s odometer.
 Inspect the engine yourself, or even better have a professional marine technician inspect the engine before going ahead with the purchase.

-Start the engine before purchasing and check it doesn’t start rough, or make excessive noise or vibrations.
+Start the engine before purchasing and check it run rough, or make excessive noise or vibrations.
 Check for any signs of oil leakage and corrosion.
-Do the dipstick oil check for any signs of milkiness, which can indicate water in the oil.
-If the oil is gritty, this could also be a sign of serious engine wear.
+Check the engine and gearbox oil for any signs of milkiness, which can indicate water in the oil.
+If the oil is gritty, this could also be a sign of serious engine or gearbox wear or damage.

 4- Is there any damage?

 You can’t always rely on the previous owner, to be honest with this.
 If it’s not immediately visible damage they may not bother mentioning it.
 Visually inspect the boat, or even better, get an inspection from a professional marine technician.
-Though rot, mould, and mildew aren’t as much of a problem as they once were, they can still occur in older second hand boats, especially around the transom or deck coring.
+In older second hand boats, rot, mould, and mildew can be a major problem, especially around the transom or deck coring.
 Cracks in the transom are an obvious sign of major structural failure.
-Keep an eye out for watermarks within the cabin which would indicate leaks.
+Keep an eye out for watermarks within the cabin which would indicate a leaking hull.
 However if the owners have done a thorough job of cleaning it, they may not be visible.

 If you’re able to, spray the outside of the boat with a hose on full-blast, and check for any signs of moisture below; particularly around hatches, ports and seams.
 Other major areas that need to be inspected are electrical systems, pumps, stringers, and joints.
 Thoroughly inspect the boat for all signs of leakage and saturation, corrosion, and rot.
 If this sounds overwhelming, and you’re unsure about checking any aspect of the boat, always get a professional to inspect the boat before purchasing!